 - 2. The Inquiry sat for 6 days on 14 17, 21 and 22 July 2015.
 There was an accompanied site visit on 22 July 2015 and I also carried out unaccompanied visits to the site and surrounding area before and during the Inquiry. - 3.
-The application was submitted in outline, with only the means of access to be determined at this stage.
-Appearance, landscaping, layout and scale are all reserved for subsequent consideration.
-The submitted plans show the access to the site from Chorley Road but not the internal circulation.
-The appellant agreed that this would need to be approved pursuant to a condition.
-An illustrative masterplan was included within the Design and Access Statement. - 4.
-The appeal was heard together with an appeal by Persimmon Homes and Morris Homes (P&M) relating to an outline application for development of up to 250 dwellings with associated green infrastructure to the south of Rectory Lane, Standish.
+The application was submitted in outline with all matters reserved for subsequent consideration.
+An illustrative masterplan was submitted with the Design and Access Statement.
+The appellant has outline planning permission for 250 dwellings in the first phase of its proposed development to the south of Rectory Lane.
+The masterplan shows how the appeal site could be developed as a second phase with a comprehensive approach to urban design and green infrastructure across both phases.
+Access to the appeal site would be gained via the first phase. - 4.
+The appeal was heard together with an appeal by Jones Homes Fylde Limited (JH) relating to an outline application for residential development with associated infrastructure for up to 110 dwellings at land adjacent to Lurdin Lane and to the west of Chorley Road, Standish, Wigan.
 The Inquiry heard evidence in relation to both appeals, including evidence on the effect of the two appeal schemes in combination.
 All of that evidence has been taken into account in both appeal decisions.
 At the close of the Inquiry the Council stated that its position in relation to both appeals was identical.
-The P&M appeal is the subject of a separate decision document.
+The JH appeal is the subject of a separate decision document.

 - 5. The Council's second reason for refusal related to the cumulative impact of the appeal scheme, together with other developments already approved in Standish, on the local highway network.
-Following the submission of further information by the appellant the Council confirmed that it would not be pursuing this reason for refusal.
-Two statements of common ground on highways were prepared initially between the Council and the appellant and subsequently between the Council, the appellant and P&M. - 6.
+Following the submission of further information by the appellant the Council confirmed at the beginning of the Inquiry that it would not be pursuing this reason for refusal.
+The agreement on highways matters is recorded in a Statement of Common Ground between the Council, the appellant and JH1. - 6.
 The appellant submitted an Environmental Statement (ES) with the application.
 In reaching my decision I have had regard to the relevant environmental information including the ES and the representations received in relation to the environmental impacts of the proposed development. - 7.
 A unilateral undertaking (UU) under s106 of the Town and Country Planning Act 1990 was submitted at the Inquiry.
-The UU makes provision for financial contributions to primary and secondary education, community facilities and travel plan monitoring.
-It also contains provisions relating to the delivery of 25% of the units as affordable housing and the future management and maintenance of open space within the site.
+The UU makes provision for financial contributions to primary and secondary education, community facilities, public transport enhancements and travel plan monitoring.
+It also contains provisions relating to the delivery of 25% of the units as affordable housing, the phasing of the development in relation to highways works and a leisure facility within the first phase of the Rectory Lane development, the future management and maintenance of open space within the site and the submission and implementation of an Ecology Mitigation Strategy.
 I comment further on the UU below. - 8.
-After the close of the Inquiry the appellant and P&M submitted a joint statement drawing attention to a recent appeal decision within the borough.
+After the close of the Inquiry the appellant and P&M submitted a joint statement drawing attention to a recent appeal decision within the borough2.
 Whilst I have noted that decision, in my view it does not add materially to the evidence that was before the Inquiry.
 In particular, it should be borne in mind that the Inspector's comments on housing land supply related to a different base date.